-Prince Harry and Prince William Stand Shoulder to Shoulder In Memory of Their Mother Princess Diana
+Prince Harry and Prince William Stand Shoulder to Shoulder in Memory of Their Mother Princess Diana

 The brothers were shoulder to shoulder and looked relaxed as they walked together out of Kensington Palace, where they joined a small group of their Spencer relatives and the artist who created the piece, Ian Rank-Broadley.

-The brothers smiled and as they chatted to Diana’s sisters and brother.
+The brothers smiled and as they chatted with Diana’s sisters and brother.

 They added: “Every day, we wish she were still with us, and our hope is that this statue will be seen forever as a symbol of her life and her legacy.”